 As part of this comprehensive approach to HIV prevention, PrEP has great potential to drive down HIV infection rates among Australian gay men - if it is affordable for those most at risk.
-Gay men are already accessing affordable PrEP via online personal importation, but PBAC listing of Truvada would provide access to the drug that has been approved by the TGA, with quality assured.
-PBS listing is essential if this game-changing prevention tool is to be targeted to and available to those most at risk of HIV.
+Gay men are already accessing affordable PrEP via online personal importation, but a PrEP PBAC listing would provide access to the drug that has been approved by the TGA, with quality assured.
+PBS listing is essential if this gamechanging prevention tool is to be targeted to and available to those most at risk of HIV.

-4. Australian gay men have high levels of health literacy
+5. Australian gay men have high levels of health literacy